ginger-tek/routy/README.md

 ```

 ## Custom Fallback Routes (404)
-By default, if a route is not matched, a standard HTTP 404 status code response is returned.
-To set a custom 404 response, use the `notFound()` method to set a handler function.
+To set custom 404 responses, use the `notFound()` method to set a handler function.
 ```php
 $app = new Routy();